 The team comprised of 8 people with designers, developers, producers, and artists.
 We were mentored by the Apples and Oranges studio, Tim Kashani and Zach Anderson, and by our professor, Dr. Tess Tanenbaum.
 We collaborated with script writers and voice artists.
 We then ran a study on the system.
 My role was as a concept designer, developer, and lead researcher.

-Our paper is in review for CHI 2020
+Our paper is being published for CHI 2020

 Theater plays a fundamental role in showing diverse stories, entertaining audiences, providing culturally rich experiences, and connecting audiences and actors emotionally.
 We believe that combining theater with emerging technology can help individuals connect with theatrical plays in stand alone experiences and can also help the theater industry by providing them a platform for pre-show experiences for broadcasting their upcoming plays.

 We started by analyzing products that presented theater in VR and understood the limitations.
 After receiving the play's script, we had multiple brainstorming sessions.
 We evaluated our ideas with the help of our mentors and iterated through brainstorming and evaluation sessions until we reached our final product.

 After studying current solutions such as cirque de soleil and the circle of life, we found that within this niche area, most solutions target a 360 view of the play.
 On further discussions, we felt that these solutions did not capture the core essence of theater - connecting the audience emotionally with the actors and the story.
 Hence, we decided to create a solutions that could individually engage one person in VR at an empathetic level with the narrative.